 Manufacturing, sales, promotion, and other activities following drug approval are also subject to regulation by numerous regulatory authorities in addition to the FDA, including, in the U.S., the Centers for Medicare & Medicaid Services, or CMS, other divisions of the U.S. Department of Health and Human Services, or HHS, the Drug Enforcement Administration for controlled substances, the Consumer Product Safety Commission, the Federal Trade Commission, the Occupational Safety & Health Administration, the Environmental Protection Agency, and state and local governments.
 In the U.S., sales, marketing, and scientific/educational programs must also comply with state and federal fraud and abuse laws.
 Pricing and rebate programs must comply with the Medicaid rebate requirements of the U.S. Omnibus Budget Reconciliation Act of 1990 and more recent requirements in the Patient Protection and Affordable Care Act as amended by the Health Care and Education Reconciliation Act of 2010 (or collectively, the ACA).
 If drugs are made available to authorized users of the Federal Supply Schedule of the General Services Administration, additional laws and requirements apply.
-The handling of any controlled substances must comply with the U.S. Controlled Substances Act and Controlled Substances Import and Export Act.
-Drugs must meet applicable child-resistant packaging requirements under the U.S. Poison Prevention Packaging Act.
+The handling of any controlled substances must comply with the U.S. Poison Prevention Packaging Act.
 Manufacturing, sales, promotion, and other activities are also potentially subject to federal and state consumer protection and unfair competition laws.